stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Where _R_ is the type of the resource and _T_ is some intermediate data-type.

-The purpose of this abstraction is probably best illustrated by an example using the new model loader:
+The purpose of this abstraction is probably best illustrated by an example for the new model loader:

 ```java
 public class ModelLoader implements ResourceLoader<DataInputStream, BufferedModel> {